Originally presented during our 2020 Solo & Small Firm Virtual Conference, Aug 19-21

 |MOLAP Information (215 KB)||Available after Purchase|

-Ms. Bugalski is a Partner with the law firm of Gump & Faiella, LLC.
-Ms. Bugalski is licensed in Missouri and focuses her law practice on cases involving wrongful death, personal injury, estate planning, probate, estate litigation, small business litigation, and worker’s compensation.
+Ms. Bugalski is the Managing Member of the law firm of Gump, Faiella, & Bugalski, LLC.
+Ms. Bugalski is licensed in Missouri and focuses her law practice on cases involving wrongful death, personal injury, estate planning, probate, estate litigation, small business litigation, worker’s compensation and family law.